tylertitsworth/5th-age-srd/Classes/Paladin.md

 Gain all feats of your two current tactics.

+#### Glorious Smite

-**Glorious Smite (Smite Power):** If you hit, the target has disadvantage on their next attack roll if that attack does not target you.
+If you hit, the target has disadvantage on their next attack roll if that attack does not target you.

 ---